nforgeio/neonKUBE/README.md

 13. **Close** any running instances of **Visual Studio**

-14. Install **7-Zip - .msi 64-bit x64 (alternative MSI installer) 7-Zip for 64-bit Windows x64 (Intel 64 or AMD64)** from: [here](http://7-zip.org/download.html)

-15. Many server components are deployed to Linux, so you’ll need terminal and file management programs.
+14. Many server components are deployed to Linux, so you’ll need terminal and file management programs.
 We’re currently standardizing on **PuTTY** for the terminal and **WinSCP** for file transfer. install both programs to their default directories:

   * Install both **WinSCP** and **PuTTY** from [here](http://winscp.net/eng/download.php) (PuTTY is near the bottom of the page)
   * Run **WinSCP* and enable **hidden file display** [WinSCP Hidden Files](/README/WinSCPHiddenFile.png)